ian-IBCIRL/IB-PP4-MVP/README.md

 * [Back to table of contents](#table-of-contents)
 * [Back to top of README.md](#the-garage)

-*  The Garage is intended to be a friendly community site for users to create and share their own cars with others.
-Users will also be able to find cars created by other users from around the world.
+*  The Garage is intended to be a friendly community site for users to create and share details of their own vehicles with others.
+Users will also be able to scroll to find vehicles created by other users from around the world.
+A Search function may be added later.
 The graphical elements and overall design of the site provide the user with a fun and enjoyable environment.

 A [Full detailed breakdown](/assets/docs/UX.md) of the [UX and wireframes](/assets/docs/UX.md) methodology can be found in the UX.md file [here](/assets/docs/UX.md)